-I make a lot of frittatas .. especially when dinner begs understated & easy
+I make a lot of frittatas, especially when dinner begs understated and easy

-They often allow me to put neglected ingredients to good use .. and when they're done the right way .. prove incredibly filling & nutritious.
-Breakfast .. lunch .. or dinner.. if I've got a 6 pack of eggs on hand .. a simple satisfying meal is never more than a few minutes away.
+They often allow me to put neglected ingredients to good use, and when they're done the right way, prove incredibly filling and nutritious.
+Breakfast, lunch, or dinner.
+If I've got a six-pack of eggs on hand, a simple, satisfying meal is never more than a few minutes away.

-The potatoes here are parboiled to minimize their cooking time .. and browned in a skillet with garlic to add additional flavor & texture.
-One could also cut their potatoes into 1/4″ wedges .. toss them in olive oil & microwave them for 5 or 6 minutes.
+The potatoes here are parboiled to minimize their cooking time and browned in a skillet with garlic to add additional flavor and texture.
+One could also cut their potatoes into 1/4″ wedges, toss them in olive oil, and microwave them for five or six minutes.

-(I've been turning to my microwave less & less these days .. because of damage it causes to the nutrients in our food)
+(I've been turning to my microwave less and less these days because of damage it causes to the nutrients in our food)

-Keep an eye on yours as it cooks on the stovetop.. the bits of chopped basil wanted to rise the top of the beaten eggs once they were in the pan.
-To redistribute ..
-I stirred the eggs every now & then .. just until the curds started to form
+Keep an eye on yours as it cooks on the stovetop.
+The bits of chopped basil wanted to rise the top of the beaten eggs once they were in the pan.
+To redistribute, I stirred the eggs every now and then, just until the curds started to form

 Summer Veggie Frittata

-- 3/4 lb small to medium size potatoes peeled, halved, and sliced 1/4" thick (** Note: you'll want them all to be about the same size)
+- ¾ lb small to medium size potatoes, peeled, halved, and sliced ¼" thick (You'll want them all to be about the same size)

 - Parboil the Potatoes

-- With a tong remove each potato & dip it in a bowl of ice-cold water to stop the cooking process.
+- With a tong, remove each potato and dip it in a bowl of ice-cold water to stop the cooking process.

-- Let them cool slightly before cutting each potato first in quarters & from there into 1/4" slices.
+- Let them cool slightly before cutting each potato first in quarters and from there into ¼" slices.

 - Adjust your oven rack 6" from the broiler element

-- In a medium size bowl .. whisk the eggs, milk, basil, salt & pepper.
+- In a medium-size bowl, whisk the eggs, milk, basil, salt, and pepper.
 Set aside

-- Heat 1 Tbsp oli in a 12" cast iron skillet (or other broiler-safe nonstick skillet) over medium high heat.
-Add onion, 1/2 tsp garlic, along with the squash & cook over medium heat until tender (~3-5 minutes).
+- Heat 1 Tbsp oil in a 12" cast iron skillet (or other broiler-safe nonstick skillet) over medium-high heat.
+Add onion, ½ tsp garlic, along with the squash & cook over medium heat until tender (~3-5 minutes).
 Transfer to a plate

 - Dollop the ricotta over the top.

-- Transfer the skillet to the oven and broil until the ricotta has melted and the surface of the frittata is spotty brown (~3-4 minutes). ** Note: the eggs will still be slightly wet
+- Transfer the skillet to the oven and broil until the ricotta has melted and the surface of the frittata is spotty brown (~3-4 minutes). (the eggs will still be slightly wet)

 - Remove the pan from the oven and let it sit for 5 minutes to let the eggs finish cooking.